KQM-git/TCL/docs/evidence/characters/cryo/diona.md

 * [Anemo Resonance](https://youtu.be/i7qrFnbywLo) - credit to Spacebar\#7879

 **Significance:**
-Previously, such effects didn't stack, but around patch 2.0 Mihoyo changed it so that they do stack.
+Previously, such effects didn't stack, but around patch 2.0 miHoYo changed it so that they do stack.
 Mostly fluff.

 ## Constellation Mechanics